Breadcrumb

 During the progress review, the progress of doctoral students in doctoral programmes opened from 2022/2023 is evaluated based on outcomes (not in credit points).

-In the Institute of Physics, the progress review takes place on June 12 and 16.In the progress review, it is necessary to submit the progress review report and period plan for the next year:
+In the progress review, it is necessary to submit the progress review report and period plan for the next year which can be obtained from the Doctoral center web-page.

-The schedule of progress reviews will be announced on the evening of June 8th the latest.
-The meeting will take place in Physicum (W. Ostwaldi 1), Room A111.
 The estimated time for the review per one student is 15 min, including a short (up to 5 min) report with few slides, followed by answers to the questions from the members of the committee.

 Chemical and Physical Sciences (Physics).